 If you click Impact Analysis, analysis is performed on the selected objects, showing you the objects that will be affected by the processing.
 The Change Settings button enables you to configure the batch settings for the task.
 For example, here you can specify whether you want the objects to be processed in sequential order or in parallel and how you want errors handled.

-To get a feel for how this SSIS task works, you need to download and deploy the AdventureWorks Analysis Services SSAS project from www.wrox.com.
+To get a feel for how this SSIS task works, you need to download and deploy the AdventureWorks Analysis Services SSAS project from WWW.WROX.COM.
 This will deploy the cube and a set of dimensions that you’ll want to process periodically as new data is loaded into the warehouse.
 In SSIS, you can process the deployed cube using the Analysis Services Processing Task.
-Connect to the Analysis Services server that you deployed to, and in the Processing Settings tab select the Employee Cube and the Sales Territory dimension to process.
+Connect to the Analysis Services server that you deployed to, and in the Processing Settings tab select the Employee Cube and the Sales Territory dimension to the process.